 -

 - To advance to the next song, quickly press and release the Play-Pause button twice.
-Upon doing that, your source device advances to the next song in the current playlist.
+Then your source device advances to the next song in the current playlist.

-- To move back and play the previous song again from the beginning, quickly press and release the Play-Pause button three times.
-When you do that, your source BT device jumps back one song from the current one in the current playlist, and plays that song from the beginning.
+- To play the previous song again from the beginning, quickly press and release the Play-Pause button three times.
+Then your source BT device jumps back one song from the current one in the playlist.
+Then it plays that song from the beginning.

 -